-The world of blogging seems like a wonderland where everyone can make money and become an overnight sensation.
-Sure, just by creating some simple blog posts you could be making $100 per an article in no time.
+Starting a blog seems like a great business to start where you can easily make money blogging and become an overnight sensation.
+Sure, just by creating some simple blog post you could be making $100 per an article in no time.

 Sounds too good to be true?
 Well, it is!

 If you think that all bloggers are making millions of dollars every year, then I am sorry but the reality is much different than what you imagine (only 30% succeed).

 If you want to start making money blogging, then do not follow the generic advice of so-called ‘experts.’
 I am going to tell you how it really works and walk through step by step what needs to be done in order for your blog to become successful.

 To make things easier we will break this up into a three-part process: